jekyllgrim/ZScript_Basics/Best_Practices.md

 		Death:
 			SPRT E -1;
 			stop;
 	} 	//this awkward closing brace is too far

-//only considers state contents as new-level code, but not the labels:
+//only considers state contents as new-level code, but not the labels
+//(like in switch blocks):
 	States
 	{
 	Spawn: